penumbra-zone/penumbra/docs/guide/src/pd/join-testnet/validator.md

 mode = "validator"
 ```

+Also, make sure that you followed the instructions in [the previous section](./fullnode.md) for pulling in Penumbra's tendermint configuration.

 After starting your node, as in [the previous section](./fullnode.md), you
 should now be participating in the network as a fullnode.
 However your validator
 won't be visible to the chain yet, as the definition hasn't been uploaded.